 Antidepressants and Alcohol Interactions

 Antidepressants are a large group of medications used to treat many different mental health conditions.
-Some of the more common conditions that antidepressants are used to treat include:
+Some of the more common conditions that antidepressants treat include:

 - Major depressive disorder